-Do you tend to start off the year with a lot of excitement and enthusiasm about what you’ll change, then find your motivation waning by February?
+Do you tend to start off the year with a lot of excitement and enthusiasm about what you want to change or improve, only to find your motivation waning by February (or sooner)?

 Keep things simple

 Do you tend to come up with a fairly long list of new year goals?
 This could be a big part of the reason why you struggle to see them through.
 Spreading yourself too thin between a bunch of different goals is one of the main reasons why people fail when making New Year resolutions.

 To increase your chances of success, don’t try and overhaul everything in your life at once, setting all kinds of personal and professional goals simultaneously.
 Chances are, you’ll quickly feel frustrated, burnt out and overwhelmed when you realize you can't make real traction in multiple places at once.